r-khvstnv/DishRecipes/README.md

 <br/><br/>

 ### Add & Update Dish
-_(2nd & 3rd Sreenshot above)_ Fragment, where User can add New Dish.
+_(2nd & 3rd Screenshot above)_ Fragment, where User can add New Dish.
 In addition it's used for Editing Existed.
 <br/><br/>

 ### Dish Details